Leccinum aurantiacum: Edibility

 This is a favorite species for eating and can be prepared as other edible boletes.
 Its flesh turns very dark on cooking.
 Like most members of the Boletaceae, these mushrooms are targeted by maggots.
 Due to a number of poisonings and the difficulty identifying species, Leccinum species are considered by some as possibly not safe to eat.
 This species also needs to be cooked well (not parboiled) or else it may cause vomiting or other negative effects.
 Some report gastrointestinal upset after eating this species.
+At least one death has been reported that was linked to consuming this species.

 Similar species

 In Europe, several orange-red capped species exist, which differ mainly in habitat.
 L. albostipitatum grows with aspen and has white scales on the stipe.
 In coniferous forests, L. vulpinum occurs around pine and spruce trees.
 Not all authors recognise these as distinct species.

 In North America, L. insigne grows in aspen or birch stands, while L. atrostipitatum grows in birch stands.
 Both are edible.
 Another similar species is L. versipelle.